17 June

 Keynote: Proven Resilience: Trusting in OT's Own Path to Cybersecurity

-John Fitzpatrick , Founder , Lab 359
+John Fitzpatrick , Founder , Lab539

 Topic(s): Cybersecurity OT Security Risk Management Securing the Supply Chain Threat Intelligence